 Ella’s influence was reflected in her nickname “Fundi”: a Swahili word meaning a person who teaches a craft to the next generation.
 She spent most of her life performing the essential and difficult work of listening – building real and lasting relationships with people.
 She slept in their homes, spoke in their churches and earned their trust.
 Her personal way with people was how she could build movements like nobody else.
 People trusted and respected her because she loved them and believed in their potential.

 Ella Baker was one of the most important leaders of the twentieth century.
 A woman in a fiercely sexist era, Ella made a place for herself in predominantly male political circles.
-Not only did she lead in those circles, she brought vibrant groups of women, students, and activists along with her.
-We know so little about her because of the sexist hoops she had to jump through and more importantly, because Ella never wanted the spotlight.
-Recognition is not only in statues, national holidays and bank notes – it’s the millions of people showing up to make change because of your teaching.
+Not only did she lead in those circles, she brought vibrant groups of women, students and activists along with her.
+Recognition is not only in statues, national holidays and bank notes: it’s the millions of people showing up to make change because of your teaching.
 We will continue showing up for you, Ella Baker.